-General Education empowers students to become independent thinkers, able to transform their learning into meaningful action.
+General Education empowers student to become independent thinkers, able to transform their learning into meaningful action.
 Cal State East Bay's General Education (GE) Program is designed to educate its students holistically and is central to the university experience.
 The GE Program provides students with opportunities to explore disciplines and ideas that are new and may change their world perspectives that help define them as educated citizens of the global community.

 While a college diploma opens doors to career and employment opportunities, the true value of the degree is not the degree itself but the experiences and relationships developed while in college--the value is in the journey not the destination.
 Cal State East Bay's campus community is dedicated to supporting students through their journey.
 Although students may struggle to make meaning and see the immediate benefits of their college curriculum as they look to the end goal of graduation, Cal State East Bay is focused on its graduates being educated people whose quality of life will be vastly improved by the college experience.
 Students should make the best use of all opportunities and resources open to them, including the selection of courses that make up their GE pathway.